About Laurentian University

 Assistant or Associate Professor of Geochemistry

-We seek an innovative individual with outstanding teaching and research skills who will enhance our status as one of the leading global centres in the study of Mineral Deposits and Precambrian Geology, and contribute to our $104M CFREF-FedNor-NOHFC-Industry-funded Metal Earth project.
-Teaching responsibilities will include high-temperature geochemistry and analytical methods at the undergraduate level, and exploration geochemistry at the graduate level.
-Supervision of MSc and PhD students within a vigorous, externally-funded research programme that includes exploration geochemistry is expected.
+We seek an innovative geochemist with outstanding teaching and research skills who will enhance our status as one of the leading global centres in the study of Mineral Deposits and Precambrian Geology.
+The Harquail School of Earth Sciences is home to the Mineral Exploration Research Center (MERC), the lead organization for the $104M CFREF-FedNor-NOHFC-Industry-funded Metal Earth project, and secretariat to the $13M NSERC-CRD Footprints project.
+Teaching responsibilities will include geochemistry and analytical methods at the undergraduate and graduate level.
+An ability to teach a course in Exploration Geochemistry would be an asset.
+Supervision of MSc and PhD students within a vigorous, externally-funded research programme is expected.

 A PhD degree is required at the time of appointment.
-The successful applicant is expected to contribute to continued development of a recently updated LA-ICP-MS facility (Teledyne Cetac Analyte G2 Excimer Laser, Thermo Neptune Plus high-resolution MC-ICP-MS, and iCap TQ triple-quadrupole ICP-MS with dedicated full-time technician), and will also have access to a wide range of additional preparation and analytical equipment, including a rock sawing/sectioning/polishing workshop, mineral separation laboratories, fluid inclusion lab (visible and IR), X-ray diffractometers, EPMA, SEM-EDS with top-of-the-line CL detector, and a Raman microscope.
+The successful applicant will have access to a recently updated LA-ICP-MS facility (Teledyne Cetac Analyte G2 Excimer Laser, Thermo Neptune Plus high-resolution MC-ICP-MS, and iCap TQ triple-quadrupole ICP-MS with dedicated full-time technician), and a wide range of additional preparation and analytical equipment, including a rock sawing/sectioning/polishing workshop, mineral separation laboratories, fluid inclusion lab (visible and IR), X-ray diffractometers, SEM-EDS with top-ofthe-line CL detector, EPMA, and a Raman microscope.
 Members of HES also have access to EPMA, SEM, XRFS, ICP-AES, and solution ICP-MS facilities in the Ontario Geoscience Laboratories, located in the same building complex as HES and MERC.
-Additional information about HES, MERC/Metal Earth, and GSM can be found at hes.laurentian.ca, merc.laurentian.ca, and laurentian.ca/goodmanschoolofmines/.
+Additional information about HES, MERC/Metal Earth, and the Goodman School of Mines can be found at hes.laurentian.ca, merc.laurentian.ca, and laurentian.ca/goodmanschoolofmines/.

 Applications, including a statement of teaching philosophy, evidence of teaching, an overview of research interests, and a curriculum vitae should be sent as PDF files to email@example.com.
 In addition, applicants should arrange to have three letters of reference directly sent to the email address above.
 Review of applications will begin immediately, but applications will be accepted until the position is filled.